stephiescastle/scsmith-soundhouse/README.md

 1. `ps aux | grep python`
 2. `kill pid`

-Note, the `pid` is different for each pi so you will need to toggle out of synchronized panes to do this.
+Note, the `pid` is different for each pi so you will need to toggle out of synchronized panes to do the `kill` commands.

 ## Other helpful commands